getindiekit/indiekit/packages/endpoint-share/README.md

 # @indiekit/endpoint-share

 Share endpoint for Indiekit.
-Inspired and developed from [an idea described by Max Böck](https://mxb.dev/blog/indieweb-link-sharing/).
+Provides a simple interface for bookmarking websites and publishing them on your website.
+Inspired and developed from [an idea originally described by Max Böck](https://mxb.dev/blog/indieweb-link-sharing/).

 ## Installation